 Take a catastrophic plan which works similar to your high deductible health insurance plan, and you will not be entitled to HSA.
 In fact, no HSA is assisted with a catastrophic plan.

-Hence, your catastrophic plan is simply a short term assistance that will help you to fill gaps between your actual plan.
-You cannot expect a lifetime assistance from it.
+Hence, your catastrophic plan is merely short-term assistance that helps you fill gaps between your actual plans.
+You cannot expect lifetime assistance from it.

-2- Your catastrophic plan does not come with subsidies
+2) Your catastrophic health plan does not allow for Insurance subsidies

-In case you earn enough not to be eligible for Medicaid but you are entitled for various subsidies (as you are marginally above FPL or Federal Poverty Level), you are entitled to your subsidies as long as you buy a high deductible health coverage.
+If you earn enough not to be eligible for Medicaid, but you may have various subsidies (as you are marginally above FPL or Federal Poverty Level), you may have your subsidies as long as you buy high deductible health coverage.

-If you choose the other option, catastrophic that is, you will get no subsidies like prescription drugs discounts, preventive care for free, and other conditions assisted with subsidies.
+If you choose the other option, catastrophic that is, you will get no subsidies like prescription drug discounts, preventive care for free, and other conditions assisted with subsidies.

-In catastrophic, you are first required to be under 30 years of age.
+With catastrophic insurance plans, you must be under 30 years old.
 Plus, your employer-based plan is getting discontinued due to a valid reason or two.
-Or else, you wish to fill in between two plans, only then you will be allowed to buy this plan.
+Or else you wish to fill between two plans, only then will you be allowed to buy this plan.
 Else, you have no ways you can buy this plan.

 4- Out-of-pocket limits are different

-When out-of-pocket limit gets calculated for HDHP, it is based on the consumer price index.
-In other words, how much the total amount consumers are spending on out-of-pocket is the basis point for the maximum limit.
+When the out-of-pocket limit gets calculated for HDHP, it is based on the consumer price index.
+How much the total amount consumers are spending on out-of-pocket is the basis point for the maximum limit.

-In case of catastrophic, you will have to check average change in health insurance premiums in the year.
+In the case of catastrophic health coverage, you must check the average change in health insurance premiums in the year.
 Your out-of-pocket maximum can be between the average of the new amount and the previous amount you pay towards your premiums.

 5- Deductibles come with different denominations

-If you had a plan with higher out-of-pocket and lower deductibles, you will be ineligible with catastrophic plan.
-Only when your out-of-pocket and your deductibles are the same, you will be able to apply for catastrophic plan.
+If you had a plan with higher out-of-pocket and lower deductibles, you will be ineligible with a catastrophic Health Insurance plan.
+Only when your out-of-pocket and your deductibles are the same can you get a catastrophic health plan.

 A little research goes a long way to help you from committing unnecessary errors.
-After all, when it is about health insurance industry, it is about a lot of money involved.
+When it is about the health insurance industry, it is about a lot of money involved.
 So, a lot of caution has to be maintained before taking the complex plans and their jargon for granted.